thinkful-ei-orka/Capstone-3-O-K-A-B-T/README.md

 It assigns a default emoji blessing to the curse if they did not make a decision before timing out.
 It then returns the blessing and deletes the curse from the blesser.

+A PATCH request to the User Router requires you to have authorization by being logged in.
+In addition, the body requires a 'blocked_id' property.
+It adds the blocked_id to the user's blocklist.

 A POST request to the Auth Router require username and password.
 If these corespond to an existing account, an Auth Token is sent.

-A GET request to the Curses Router requires user_id and returns a random curse that is not coresponding to the current user's user_id.
+A GET request to the Curses Router requires user_id and returns a random curse that -is not coresponding to the current user's user_id -does not belong to a blocked user's user_id

 A POST request to the Curses Router handles both anonymous and logged in curses.
 It only requires Curse, but can also accept user_id for logged in users.